 (Everyone Must Stand before God) - Focuses on the sinfulness of man and the holiness of God; His perfect holiness, mercy, justice.
 The day of judgment; escape from eternal death through Christ.

 (A Clean Heart) - Refers to man's fear of death because of the fear of judgment.
 Man followed Satan and now it is his nature to sin.
-Refers to Moslems' concept of "good deeds", but points out that even a trip to Mecca does not change the person.
+Refers to Muslims' concept of "good deeds", but points out that even a trip to Mecca does not change the person.
 Remedy: Christ, who is God, became man and became the sacrifice for sin.
 Believing and receiving forgiveness results in "good works".
 Fear of death leaves because sins are forgiven and heaven is certain.

 (One Mediator between God and Man) - Explains our need of a mediator.
 Illustration of the fight between the saltwater people and the bush people.
 They found a mediator related to both groups who could bring them together.
 Application: our enmity with God.
 Jesus, the mediator, born of Mary, truly man, truly God.
 His atonement.
 Invitation.

 Vais tu para o céu?

 (Are You Going to Heaven?) - Three ways to be sure: Be on the right road--Jesus, the only way; no saint or priest needed.
 Evidence of a changed life because Christ makes one new.
 Inner knowledge -- witness of the Spirit which gives a sense of belonging and peace.
 Sums up the message by direct questions to listener.